Samsung REX

-The Samsung REX series is a range of Samsung smartphones and feature phones, ranging from low to mid-end phones, running a Java-based operating system with Samsung's TouchWiz user interface.
+The Samsung REX series is a range of Samsung smartphones and feature phones, ranging from low to mid-end phones, running Nucleus RTOS based Samsung Handset Platform with Samsung's TouchWiz user interface.
 It was one of the Samsung line of devices that are aimed at the budget phone market alongside lower end Samsung Galaxy devices.
 Its main competition includes the Nokia Asha range and Firefox OS.

 Currently, most devices are dual-SIM equipped and only released in the Indian market.
 The Samsung REX 90 was being also sold in CIS countries.